 When is a welly not a welly?
-Well, the MuckBoot Outscape certainly has an answer for that.
+Well, the MuckBoot Outscape has some ideas about that.
 A crossbreed between a full-fat standard Wellington and a trainer, the MuckBoot Outscape sits in the middle (where else?) of the MuckBoot range, and is available in men's and women's iterations both with an RRP of £110 (there's also an even shorter Outscape shoe in the range).
-But how does this usual design match up against today's best wellies of more traditional stripes?
+We think these are some of the best gardening boots around, but how does the usual design match up against today's best wellies of more traditional stripes?
 Read on for our MuckBoot Outscape welly review.

 MuckBoot Outscape short boot review: design and build

 Designed unlike any welly you’ve ever seen before, the MuckBoot Outscape looks more like a dive boot than a welly, and indeed, has many of the same components involved too.
 Muckskin neoprene lined and with a robust pull tab, a trainer-style sole unit and a memory foam footbed, there’s plenty of tech going on here.
 Raised rubber rands front and back protect the high-wear areas at the toes and heel, and an exposed section of neoprene at the ankle adds a chelsea boot flavour to the mix.